MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-expedite-updates.md

 *This feature is in public preview.*

-With Windows 10 quality updates policy, you can expedite the install of the most recent Windows 10 quality updates as quickly as possible on devices you manage with Microsoft Intune.
+With *Windows 10 quality updates* policy, you can expedite the install of the most recent Windows 10 security updates as quickly as possible on devices you manage with Microsoft Intune.
 Deployment of expedited updates is done without the need to pause or edit your existing monthly servicing policies.
 For example, you might expedite a specific update to mitigate a security threat when your normal update process wouldn’t deploy the update for some time.

 Not all updates can be expedited.
-Currently, only Windows 10 quality updates that can be expedited are available to deploy with Windows 10 quality updates policy.
+Currently, only Windows 10 security updates that can be expedited are available to deploy with Windows 10 quality updates policy.
 To manage regular monthly quality updates, use [Windows 10 update rings policies](../protect/windows-10-update-rings.md).

 ## How expedited updates work

 With expedited updates, you can speed installation of quality updates like the most recent *patch Tuesday* release or an out-of-band security update for a zero-day flaw.

-To speed installation, expedite updates uses available services, like WNS and http://channels, to deliver the message to devices that there's an expedited update to install.
+To speed installation, expedite updates uses available services, like WNS and push notification channels, to deliver the message to devices that there's an expedited update to install.
 This process enables devices to start the download and install of an expedited update as soon as possible, without having to wait for the device to check in for updates.

 The actual time that a device starts to update depends on the device being online, its scan timing, whether communication channels to the device are functioning, and other factors like cloud-processing time.

 - For each expedite update policy you select a single update to deploy based on its release date.
 By using the release date, you don’t have to create separate policies to deploy different instances of that update to devices that have different versions of Windows 10, like 1809, 1909, and so on.

-- Windows Update evaluates the specified update and then ensures each device that receives the expedite update policy installs the instance that applies to the device.
+- Windows Update evaluates the build and architecture of each device, and then delivers the version of the update that applies.

 - Only devices that need the update receive the expedited update:
   - Windows Update doesn’t try to expedite the update for devices that already have a revision that’s equal to or greater than the update version.